Nimesh-Srivastava/CodeChef/README.md

 # [CodeChef](https://www.codechef.com)

 CodeChef solved problems

-This directory contains fully or partially accepted solutions of problems
+This directory contains fully or partially accepted solutions of problems.<br>
+Use the index given below to search for a required solution.

 ## Sections